Kuji-in: Kujiho in practice

-Ku-ji itself is a very flexible practice that can be modified depending on the needs of the practitioner.
-The practice of ku-ji ho as found in Japanese esoteric Buddhism is a sanmitsu nenju (concentrated three mysteries practice), and as such, consists of several dependent, integrated practices.
-It can be practiced in the form of either of the two mandaras of esoteric Buddhism [mikkyo].
-The Kongo-kai/金剛界 mandara (vajradhatu; Diamond Universe Nine Assemblies mandala) of Shingon Buddhism, or the Taizo-kai/胎蔵界 mandara (garbhakosa-dhatu; Womb mandala).
-It is also used by other Buddhist sects, especially in Japan; some Taoists and practitioners of Shinto and Chinese traditional religion; and in folk-magic throughout East Asia.
+Ku-ji is a highly flexible practice that can be adapted to the practitioner's needs.
+The practice of ku-ji ho, as found in Japanese esoteric Buddhism, is a sanmitsu nenju (concentrated three mysteries practice) comprising several interdependent, integrated practices.
+It can be practiced in the form of either of the Mandala of the Two Realms, the Kongo-kai/金剛界 or the Taizo-kai/胎蔵界 mandala.
+It is also used by other sects, especially in Japan; by some Daoists and practitioners of Shinto and Chinese folk religion; and in other folk religions throughout East Asia.

-In general, simply offering incense, reciting the kuji with hands in gasho, and being mindful and present is sufficient to appease to Jia.
+In general, simply offering incense, reciting the kuji with hands in gasho, and being mindful and present is sufficient to appease Jiǎ.

-The Kuji-in practice symbolizes that all the forces of the universe are united against evil; because of this, it was often used by the common people for luck when traveling, especially in the mountains.
+The kuji-in practice symbolizes that all the forces of the universe are united against evil; because of this, it was often used by ordinary people for luck when traveling, especially in the mountains.